adi-f/mail-secret-santa/ReadMe.md

 * Configure the participants, the email addresses and optionally exclusion rules
 * Simulation mode
 * Doesn't store/log the secret drawing (so the operator can participate without unfair knowledge)
+* Circular gifting: If the first Santa gives his gift to its giftee and the giftee becomes the next Santa etc., the last Santa gifts the first.

 # Manual
 ## Preparation